abw/badger-database-js/manual/tutorial.md

 };

 async function main() {
-  // connect to a Sqlite database const db = await connect(dbConfig);
+  // connect to the database
+  const db = await connect(dbConfig);

-  // create a table using a named query await db.run('createUserTable');
+  // create the users table using a named query await db.run('createUsersTable');

   // insert a row using a named query const insert = await db.run(